ptabriz/ICC_2017_Workshop/README.md

 >image of 3D scene
 >image of viewport

 #### 1.2.
-Selecting and interacting with objects
+Basic object selection and interaction
 Objects are basically everything that you see in the 3D view.
 They include 3D objects, lights and camera.
 You can select any object in the scene using right-click.
 Selected objects are highlighted in orange so you can easily distinguish them.
 Use the 3 axis, so called handles to move the object in your prefered direction.
 To select multiple objects, press and hold `control` key and right click on objects to add to your selection.
 You can rotate objects by pressing `R` keyboard button, or scale objects using `S` key.
 Note that when you are transforming an object, a numeric output on the left bottom of the 3D viewport will give you more precise feedback on how much you moved, rotated or scaled an object.
 You can delete the object by selecting it, pressing `delete` key and selecting ok.

 #### 1.3.
-Blender editors
+Editors
 Blender has a number of editors to view and modify various aspect of data.
 The blender interface is flexible so you can set each of the viewports to a specific editor and you can do that by clicking on the *editor type selector* on left side of a header.
 This allows you to reorganize and customize the interface based on your project needs and preferences.
 Also, you can add editors by dragging the triangular shaped stripes at corners of each viewport.
 Below we will review some of them that are most relevant to handling geospatial data.

 The first one is python console where you can run simple and quick python commands with access to the entire Python API, command history and auto-complete.